 Choir members tend to gather at a pub after rehearsals on Mondays.
 There is usually also a post-concert party.

-We have a great rep, Marin, who will answer your questions as well as organise social activities.
+We have two great student reps, Becky and Caroline, who will help with any queries as well as organise social activities.

 For more information about joining Oxford Bach Choir please contact Pia, our Membership Secretary at firstname.lastname@example.org